Sanchanakj/FUTURE_DS_01/Task_01/README.md

 # Task 01 – Business Sales Performance Analytics

+# Business Sales Performance Analytics

-## Objective
+## Project Overview
-Analyze business sales data to identify revenue trends, top-selling products, high-value categories, and regional performance to support data-driven business decisions.
+This project analyzes business sales data to identify revenue drivers, profitability trends, and growth opportunities.

+## Business Questions Addressed
+- Which products generate the most revenue?
+- How do sales change over time?
+- Which categories and regions are most profitable?
+- Where should the business focus to improve growth?

-## Dataset Used
+## Dataset
-Superstore Sales Dataset (public dataset)
+Superstore Sales Dataset (Kaggle)
-- Contains sales, profit, category, region, and order date information
-- Suitable for beginner-friendly business analytics

 ## Tools Used
-- Python
-- Pandas, NumPy
-- Matplotlib / Seaborn
-- Jupyter Notebook
+- Excel

-## Analysis Performed
-- Data cleaning and preprocessing
-- Revenue trend analysis over time
-- Identification of top-selling products
-- Category-wise and region-wise performance analysis
+- Basic data cleaning and KPI analysis

 ## Key Insights
-- Identified top revenue-generating products
-- Observed sales trends across different time periods
-- Found high-performing categories and regions
-- Highlighted areas with potential growth opportunities
+- A small group of products contributes a large share of revenue.
+- Sales show strong seasonal trends.
+- Certain regions generate high sales but low profit margins.

-## Business Recommendations
+## Recommendations
-- Focus marketing efforts on top-performing categories
+- Focus marketing on high-margin categories.
-- Improve inventory planning based on high-demand products
-- Expand operations in high-performing regions
+- Review discount strategies in low-profit regions.
-- Investigate underperforming segments for improvement
+- Leverage seasonal trends for inventory planning.

-## Status
+## Outcome
-Completed
+A client-ready dashboard providing actionable insights for business decision-making.